praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 ***Taking control of hospital administrative management is just a few keystrokes away!***

-Docedex is a **desktop application** built for **medical administrative assistants** to manage doctors and patients within clinics.
+Docedex is a **desktop application** that enables efficient and secure management of doctors and patients within clinics.
+Docedex is built for **medical administrative assistants** who are also **fast typists**.
+If you can type fast, Docedex can get your hospital management tasks done faster than other apps in the industry.

 Here's an **overview** of how Docedex can help you streamline your hospital management processes.
 - Store and edit information about your patients and doctors
 - Track the status of your patients and doctors
 - Assign patients to doctors upon triaging

-On top of these functionalities, we believe that patient management must be **efficient**.
-Therefore, Docedex is **optimized for** use via a **Command Line Interface (CLI)** while still having the benefits of a **Graphical User Interface (GUI).**
-If you type fast, Docedex can get your hospital management tasks done faster than current GUI apps in the industry.

 **If you are new here**, visit our [quick start](#quick-start) guide to onboard onto Docedex smoothly!